19hours/sg-statutes/Acts/Regulation of Imports and Exports Act.md

 (o) for prescribing the fees and charges, or the method or manner for determining the amount of the fees or charges, payable by virtue of any regulations made under this section, and for prescribing the manner or method in which such fees or charges shall be paid;

-(p) for prescribing the fees to be charged for services and facilities provided by the Director-General; and
+(p) for prescribing the fees to be charged for services and facilities provided by the Director-General;

 [28/2003 wef 01/01/2004]

+[6/2003 wef 01/04/2003]

 (pa) for the bringing of appeals to the Minister in respect of any matter referred to in this Act or any regulations made thereunder, and the procedure for such appeals; and